How to Optimize Your Website for Search Engines

 6. Build High-Quality Backlinks

-- Reach out to industry influencers and bloggers for collaborations.
+- Reach out to industry influencers and ask them to link to your content.

 - Guest post on reputable websites in your niche.